-4. If the Vice-Chancellor, or his/her nominee* decides, after examining the candidate's submission and any other written evidence, which he/she may require that there is a case to be considered, he/she shall refer it to an Appeal Board consisting of three persons drawn from a Standing Panel as follows:
+4. If the Vice-Chancellor, or their nominee* decides, after examining the candidate's submission and any other written evidence, which they may require that there is a case to be considered, they shall refer it to an Appeal Board consisting of three persons drawn from a Standing Panel as follows:

 - 3 lay members appointed by Council